RobindeGrootNL/aMAZEing-RL-lab-1/README.md

-# ReinforcementLearning
+# aMAZEing Lab 1
-Lab assignments for the Reinforcement Learning course at KTH.
+Lab assignment 1 for the Reinforcement Learning course at KTH.